KyoriPowered/adventure-docs/source/localization.rst

 Using a ``TranslationStore``
 -------------------------------

-A ``TranslationStore`` is a store of ``Translator`` instances.
+A ``TranslationStore`` is a store of translations.
-It can provide a simpler way creating a ``Translator`` without having to implement the logic for determining translations yourself.
+It provides a simpler way creating a ``Translator`` without having to implement the logic for determining and storing translations yourself.
-You can create a translation registry and then add or remove translations at will.
+You can create a translation store and then add or remove translations at will, even after registering it to the global translator.
-This allows you to retain the same functionality as a ``Translator`` without the overhead of writing your own logic for determining the translations.

 Adventure provides two translation stores, one for message format translating and one for component translating.
 An example of how to use a translation store is below.